 See why celebs and budget travelers alike love Puglia, Italy!
-When to go, where to stay, what to eat, and 13 Puglia guide experiences that’ll make you fall in love with Italy.
+Our guide includes tips on the best times to go to Puglia, Puglia destination inspiration, what to eat, and 13 Puglia experiences that’ll make you fall in love with Italy.

 Madonna, Mick Jagger, John Malkovich, George Clooney, Jude Law, and David Beckham have all been spotted vacationing in Puglia, Italy.
 Helen Mirren is said to have fallen head over heels in love with her home near Lecce in Puglia.
 Helen is not the only celebrity who fell in love with Puglia enough to buy a home there.
 Fellow celebrity homeowners include Meryl Streep, Gerard Depardieu, and Francis Ford Coppola.
 Know who else loves Puglia?
 Justin Timberlake and Jessica Biel.
 Not only did they get married there, but in 2022 they renewed their vows in Puglia for the 10th anniversary.
 How romantic!